 The first, and most obvious way to get endorsements is to ask your friends and family.
 This is actually way more helpful than it seems because you can pick and choose which skills they endorse!

 Nobody is going to be willing to spend an hour endorsing 50 skills (unless you have amazing friends) so pick and choose which 5-10 you want them to endorse.
 I'd recommend leveraging that Excel sheet you put together and focusing on the 5-10 skills that appear most frequently across job descriptions.

 Reciprocity is a strong psychological principle.
-If you go out there and endorse other people for their skills, you’re likely to get an endorsement in return!
+If you go out there and endorse other people for their skills, you're likely to get a LinkedIn endorsement in return!

 I'd recommend starting with current and former colleagues.
 It's easy to make those endorsements because you've worked with them, plus it will help strengthen those relationships.

 When you're done endorsing, send them a note that says something like this: